Shivam4681/HR-Analytics/README.md

 Buttons for Navigation: Created buttons that allow users to navigate to specific sheets or return to the home page, improving the user experience.<br>
 Decision Trees for Attrition Analysis.<br>
 Sum of Attrition Count: Visualizes the total attrition count based on department and job role.<br>
-Attrition Ratio: Visualizes the attrition ratio based on department and job role.<br>
+Attrition Ratio: Visualizes the attrition ratio based on Education Felid And Salary slab.<br>

 #### Q&A Sheet
 Includes four key questions to provide deeper insights:<br>